Home Equity Debt Consolidation Done Right

 3. Accelerate your payoff.
 Your debt consolidation loan payment will be lower than the total of all your credit card payments (or you wouldn't have taken the loan, right?).
 But you're not done.
 Decide, with the help of your credit counselor if necessary, how much extra you can afford to pay toward retiring that balance.
 Input that as an extra principal payment in the mortgage amortization calculator, and it should tell you how long it will take to pay off the debt completely and how much interest you will pay over the life of the loan.

 This helps you plan for financial health.
 Once you have eliminated your consumer debt, take what you are no longer paying each month and put it into your savings account.
-You can be part of the 20% who use home equity loans to successfully conquer consumer debt!
+Getting out of debt and on the path for a healthy financial future won't be simple or easy; it will take both time and discipline to get there, and while your home equity can help, there are no quick fixes along the way.

 Add to Homescreen?